zapier/zapier-platform-cli/README.md

 ### Adding a Trigger

-Right next to `package.json` should be `index.js`, which is the entrypoint to your app.
+Right next to `package.json` should be `index.js`, which is the entry point to your app.
 This is where the Platform will look for your app definition.
 Open it up in your editor of choice and let's take a look!

 You'll see a few things in `index.js`: